willfurnass/sheffield_hpc/README.md

 This repository contains a proposed replacement for the page linked to above.
 It makes use of [Sphinx](http://sphinx-doc.org/) to build the results and represents a move to a more open, collaborative way of working.

+For a guide on the rst file format see [this](http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#headings) document.

 Rendered Documentation
 ----------------------
 Two versions of the documentation are currently automatically built from this repository: